Intermittent time series forecasting: local vs global models: Probabilistic models for intermittent time series

-\paragraph{Hurdle-shifted negative binomial} The data of intermittent time series have sometimes a bimodal distribution, with a peak mass in zero and a second positive mode corresponding to most frequent demand size.
+\paragraph*{Hurdle-shifted negative binomial} Intermittent time series data have sometimes a bimodal distribution, with a peak mass at zero and a second positive mode corresponding to most frequent demand size.
 It thus makes sense to consider a bimodal distribution head for the predictive distribution.
 We consider two bimodal distribution heads: the hurdle-shifted negative binomial (HSNB) and the Tweedie.
 Both are used here for the first time.

 The hurdle-shifted negative binomial (HSNB) \citep{feng2021comparison} is a bimodal generalization of the negative binomial.
 An independent Bernoulli random variable provides the probability ($1 - \pi$) of zero; the negative binomial distribution, observed with probability $\pi$, is shifted by one unit to model the positive demand.
 Given $Z \sim \mathrm{NegBin}(r, p)$ and $O \sim \mathrm{Ber}(\pi)$, the hurdle-shifted negative binomial variable is given by $Y = O \cdot (1+Z)$, which we denote by: